input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

-*Notification* is another form of input that is used to tell the contract that a certain condition has been met, anybody can do this, and it is only necessary because once a contract becomes dormant (quiescent), it cannot \"wake up\" on its own, it can only respond to inputs.[^1]
+*Notification* is another form of input that is used to tell the contract that a certain condition has been met, anybody can do this, and it is only necessary because once a contract becomes dormant (quiescent), it cannot "wake up" on its own, it can only respond to inputs.[^1]

 Running a contract may also produce external *effects*, by making